alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 cf conduit SERVICE_NAME -- psql
 ```

-where `SERVICE_NAME` is a unique descriptive name for this instance of the service.
+where `SERVICE_NAME` is a unique descriptive name for this service instance.

 Run `cf conduit --help` for more options, and refer to the [Conduit readme file](https://github.com/alphagov/paas-cf-conduit/blob/master/README.md) [external link] for more information on how to use the plugin.